WangHngLeee/LeetcodeSummary/README.md

 # LeetcodeSummary
-## Here are notes and summary of leetcode questions.
-## More detailed discussions and reviews can be found in my website:    www.leeemask.com
+#### Here are notes and summary of leetcode questions.<br><br> More detailed discussions and reviews can be found in my website:
+www.leeemask.com
+## Author
+WangHngLeee / Hongli Wang
+## More about me
+www.leeeinfo.com